-Syllabus: The aim of this course is to understand the methods of multivariable calculus, with an emphasis on applications.
-The course covers parametric equations, vectors, the dot and cross product, functions of several variables, partial derivatives, Lagrange multipliers, and double and triple integration.
+Syllabus: The aim of this course is to understand basic linear algrebra, with an emphasis on applications.
+The course covers systems of linear equations, matrix algrebra, vector geometry, eigenvalues and eigenvectors of matrices.

 Assessment: Your grade will be determined by two in-class midterm tests, a final, and homeworks.
 The final constitutes 50% of your grade, the midterms 20% each, and homeworks total 10%.